-- Tank Size: 75 Gallons Minimum
+- Tank Size: 75 gallons minimum

 The mandarin fish is the most beautiful member of the genus Synchiropus.
 It is also one of the most breath-taking marine fish ever found in our oceans.
-It looks more like an intricate painting that it does a fish, with its entire body made up of wavy alternating lines of orange, blue and green.
+It looks more like an intricate painting than it does a fish, with its entire body made up of wavy alternating lines of orange, blue and green.

+Due to its natural beauty, this fish is heavily collected from throughout the Indo-Pacific.
 I've visited wholesalers with tanks upon tanks filled with mandarin fish with the vast majority sure to perish within a month.

+Sadly, these fishes do very poorly in captivity.
+They have special dietary needs that are not met by the vast majority of hobbyists.
 Most pick one up and simply assume they'll get by like the rest of their fish.
 This could not be further from the truth.
 Most hobbyists cannot provide the mandarin with the proper food, and they end up starving to death.

 Mandarin dragonets reach a maximum of 4 inches in length.
-They require a tank no smaller than a 30 gallon, if they are accepting prepared foods.
+They require a tank no smaller than a 30-gallon, if they are accepting prepared foods.

 If they are not eating anything you offer them, then you need a large established aquarium with a lot of live rock, at a 75-gallon minimum per mandarin.

+Mandarins are peaceful fish that are well-suited to community tanks.
 They are only aggressive towards conspecifics, i.e other mandarins and dragonets like the psychedelic dragonet and the scooter dragonet.

+Getting a mandarin to take prepared foods is one of the most challenging tasks for a hobbyist.
 In the wild, they are carnivores that constantly scan live rock for small crustaceans such as copepods and munnid isopods.
 This is all they eat in the wild, and this is where the problem lies.
 They just don't eat prepared foods.